russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 Who should read Never Get a Real Job

-• Aspiring entrepreneurs looking to escape the 9-5 grind.
+Aspiring entrepreneurs tired of the 9-to-5 grind.

 Shoe Dog